Kristina01111000/Drws_site/README.md

 Lowest tier: access to old live chats, early access to videos Middle tier: access to live chats, ability to ask a question to dr w, Higher tier: one on one zoom meeting?

+Adds stuff about patreon to the site
+Think about tie them together better
+How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other Keep the community and the first learning program free then say for more support us on patreon Add a patreon widget with a link
+He is thinking of giving current patients a free appointment if they join the patreon Think about patreon tagline be the best vs recalibrate